GrassHopper1977/Morello_CHERI_Setup/README.md

-# Morello CHERI Setup with FreeBSD
+# Morello CHERI Setup with CheriBSD
 My notes on setting up the Morello CHERI board with CheriBSD, upgrading it, using it communicate with actual hardware, and various things I've noticed.

 # CheriBSD and Morello Hardware